jprknight/Office365FiddlerExtensionSite/_posts/2019-04-18-Fiddler-Capturing-and-Decrypting-Traffic-on-the-same-or-different-network.md

 Out of the box the Fiddler Echo Service is available on the local machine the Fiddler proxy is running on.
 You should have no issue going to http://localhost:8888/ and seeing the page.

 The issue will be connecting to the Fiddler echo service from a remote location.
-In the exmaple discussed we have Fiddler running on a Windows server in Azure.
+In the example discussed we have Fiddler running on a Windows server in Azure.
 The connections make it to the machine as the sessions are seen captured by Fiddler.
 What we do not yet get on the remote device is the Fiddler Echo Service page, the browser just spins.

 ## Setup the Fiddler Echo Service